networknext/next/cmd/tools/next/README.md

 ### Enable

-To Enable a relay: `next relay enable [relay name]`
+To Enable a relay: `next relay enable [regex]...`

-The tool will SSH into the specified relay and start the relay service and set the state to enabled.
-If the service is already running the command will only update the state to enabled.
+The tool will SSH into the relays that match the regex(s), start the relay service, and set the state to offline.
+If the service is already running the command will only update the state to offline.

+Once the relay initializes with the backend the state will be changed to enabled.

 ### Disable

-To Disable a relay: `next relay disable [relay name]`
+To Disable a relay: `next relay disable [regex]...`

-First the tool will update the relay's state in Firestore to the Disabled state.
-Then it will SSH into a relay, stop the relay service, and end the session.
-If the service is already stopped the tool will do nothing.
+First the tool will update the matching relays' states in Firestore to the Disabled state.
+Then it will SSH into the relays and stop their services.
+If the service is already stopped the tool will do nothing aside from setting the state.

 ### Update

-To Update a relay: `next relay update [relay name]...`
+To Update a relay: `next relay update [regex]...`

-The tool will perform several actions to update a relay.
+The tool will perform several actions to update relays matching the supplied regex(s).

-First you must build the relay binary and ensure it is located at `dist/relay`
+Before updating make sure you have the desired environment set via the [relay env](#Env) setting.

+Also if any updates fail throughout the process the program will quit and not continue to the next.

+For each matching relay the tool will:
+- download the latest version from the GCP bucket and untar it in the `dist` directory.
-Then disable the relay using the [disable](#Disable) functionality
+- disable the relay using the [disable](#Disable) functionality.

-Then you use the tool.
-You must have the desired environment set via the [relay env](#Env) setting.
-The tool will query the relay(s) from Firestore and then perform an update on those selected.
-If any fail for any reason the program will quit and not continue to the next.
-While updating it will re-generate public and private keys for the relay and set them both in the relay's environment file and publish the changes to Firestore as well.
-Lastly the command will update the state of the relay to enabled, much the same way the [enable](#Enable) command does it.
+- generate a new set of public and private keys for the relay and set them both in the relay's environment file and publish the changes to Firestore as well.
+- update the state of the relay to offline, much the same way the [enable](#Enable) command does it.
+Once the relay initializes with the backend the state will change to enabled.

 ### Revert

-To Revert a relay: `next relay revert [relay name]...`
+To Revert a relay: `next relay revert [regex]...`

 The tool will revert a relay back to the the previous version.
 It will remove the binary and associated files that are currently active and restore the most recent backup.

+However it will not restore the previous public key in firestore as that is lost upon each update.

 ### Set NIC Speed